luigilatorre/Europe-Climate-Change-Dashboard/README.md

 3. What were European preferences towards different energy sources (solar, wind, coal, etc.)?
 4. How did these opinions differ between European countries?

-These questions guided my analysis and visualization, leading to the creation of an interactive dashboard in Tableau, which enables users to explore European perspectives on climate change in 2016-17.
+These questions guided my analysis and visualization, leading to the creation of an interactive dashboard in Tableau, available in the file [`Climate_Change_Dashboard.twbx`](visualizations/Climate_Change_Dashboard.twbx), which enables users to explore European perspectives on climate change in 2016-17.

 ## Methodology

 ### Data Preparation

-The data was partially cleaned in the provided file.
+The data was partially cleaned in the provided file [`Climate Data Clean.xlsx`](data/Climate%20Data%20Clean.xlsx).
 Missing value codes (e.g., 55, 66, 77) were replaced with NA to facilitate a smooth analysis.
 Further cleaning steps involved filtering the dataset to focus on relevant variables for climate change and energy preferences.

 ### Visualization and Analysis